Regulation of self-driving cars: California

 California became the third state to allow automated car testing when Governor Jerry Brown signed SB 1298 into law in September 2012 at Google Headquarters in Mountain View.

 On 19 February 2016, California Assembly Bill 2866 was introduced in California.
 It would allow automated vehicles to operate on public roads, including those without a driver, steering wheel, accelerator pedal, or brake pedal.
 The bill states that the California Department of Motor Vehicles would need to comply with these regulations by 1 July 2018 for these rules to take effect.
 As of November 2016, this bill has yet to pass the house of origin.
 California published discussions on the proposed federal automated vehicles policy in October 2016.

 In December 2016, the California Department of Motor Vehicles ordered Uber to remove its self-driving vehicles from the road in response to two red-light violations.
 Uber immediately blamed the violations on human error, and has suspended the drivers.

+California provides permits for testing and deploying autonomous vehicles on public roads.
+The first manufacturer licensed to deploy autonomous cars without a safety driver by the California DMV was Nuro, on December 23, 2020.
+Two more manufacturers, Cruise and Waymo, were licensed on September 30, 2021.

+Massachusetts

+Under the governorship of Charlie Baker in 2016, Executive Order 572 was implemented to promote the testing of autonomous vehicles on public roads in Massachusetts.
+The order also give directive of implementation of a Working Group on the topic and a directive for the Commonwealth's transportation authority MassDOT to begin an action process to work alongside the overall industry.